backpackcloud/captain-hook/README.md

   # any event of name test will be sent to the virtual address test
 - name: test
   destination: test
-  # any event with the label from=nexus will be sent to the slack:devs address
+  # any event with the label from=nexus will be sent to the telegram:devs address
 - selector:
     from: nexus
-  destination: slack:devs
+  destination: telegram:devs
   # any event will be sent to the dump virtual address
 - destination: dump
 ```